dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 #### LONG DESCRIPTION

-This project is for creating Docker image from which you could have Docker container consisting of:
+In other words, this project is for creating Docker image from which you could have Docker container consisting of:

 - Apache (running web server)